 How are you told about the Monitoring Officer's decision?

-3.7 The Monitoring Officer will write to you and the Member you are complaining about following the initial assessment to inform them of the outcome.
-A decision not to investigate a complaint (along with summary details of the complaint) will then be published on the GLA's website.
+3.5.
+The Monitoring Officer will write to you and the Member you are complaining about following the initial assessment to inform them of the outcome.

 A decision of 'no action' is the end of the GLA process